hbs-rcs/large_data_in_R/Large-Data-in-R.md

 care not to make copies of your data structures unless you have to.
 This is technique #5

-**Avoid unnecessarily storing or duplicating data in memory**
+### Technique summary

 We’ve accumulated quite a list of helpful techniques!
 To review:

 -   Use a fast binary data storage format that enables reading data subsets
+-   Partition (aka “shard”) the data on disk to facilitate chunked access and computation
 -   Only read in the data you need
--   Partition (aka “shard”) the data on disk to facilitate chunked access and computation
 -   Use streaming data tools and algorithms where available
 -   Avoid unnecessarily storing or duplicating data in memory